md-plugins/md-plugins/packages/qPress/src/templates/init/src/markdown/quasar-app-extensions/qpress/advanced.md

 ## Usage

-You will need to make sure you have the necessary components installed as outlined further fown in the [Installation](#installation) section.
+You will need to make sure you have the necessary components installed as outlined further down in the [Installation](#installation) section.

 In your `src` folder, you should have an `examples` folder.
 Each child folder should be a topic, like a `QAvatar` folder.
 In this folder, you will add your examples.